agrifooddatacanada/OCA_Composer/README.md

    - All components using theme colors update dynamically
    - Logo rendering is automatic based on your configuration

-## Iframe File Listener (OCA Data Validator)
+## Iframe File Listener (OCA Data Verifier)

-This feature explains how to send JSON schema files from a parent application to the OCA Data Validator through an iframe.
+This feature explains how to send JSON schema files from a parent application to the OCA Data Verifier through an iframe.

 ### Overview

-The file listener is a React hook that enables communication between a parent application and the OCA Data Validator through `postMessage`.
+The file listener is a React hook that enables communication between a parent application and the OCA Data Verifier through `postMessage`.
-It allows you to send JSON files from the parent application to the validator, which will then process them for validation.
+It allows you to send JSON files from the parent application to the verifier, which will then process them for validation.

 ### Implementation Details